AdrianRossouw/daemon-co-za/_posts/articles/2012-05-20-replacing-couchdb-views-with-elasticsearch.md

     Rebuilt _design/schema in 1214ms.
     Imported rows 13501 to 13600 into k12_district in 1857ms.
 Average: 16ms per record.

-This is down from 48ms to 96ms per record before getting rid of these views.
+The time it took to import the data is down to 16ms per record, where it was between 48ms and 96ms before I made these changes.

 ### Comparison listing